Shore Acres / Cedar Ridge Stormwater Improvements

 Left: The lack of roadside ditches in the Shore Acres neighborhood causes ponding and other property impacts.

 The stormwater utility was awarded $40,000 to design a Phosphorus Control Plan for town properties.
 This is a requirement of the new MS4 permit that the town would need to fund.
 This grant will help us plan water quality improvements for Town properties and is expected to be completed by 2020.
 These funds are from the State's Municipal Highway and Stormwater Mitigation Program.

 Town-wide Conditions Assessment

-The Town owns 279 stormwater outfalls, 314 catch basins, and miles of underground piping that were each designed and installed at different times and to different building standards.
+The Town owns approximately 21 miles of underground piping, with sections designed and installed at different times and to different building standards.
 As these pipes are located below a roadway, significant roadway and property damage can result from failures.
 Utility staff are preparing to complete zoom camera inspections of all public stormwater infrastructure in order to determine the structural condition of each pipe in the Town's system.
 This project will help the Town identify and prioritize future stormwater projects.
-This project is funded through a $132,000 grant, is expected to take approximately 18 months, and will be complete by 2020.
+This $160,000 project is funded through a grant, is expected to take approximately 18 months, and will be complete by 2020.

 Left: An example of how zoom camera technology works.